Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Waltham, Massachusetts Ranked
+Top Grease Trap Cleaning Companies in Waltham, Massachusetts Ranked

 For every restaurant, café, and food service establishment in Waltham, managing fats, oils, and grease (FOG) is a critical operational and legal requirement.
 Proper grease interceptor maintenance is not just about preventing clogs; it's a mandatory compliance issue governed by strict state and local regulations.
 Failing to adhere to these rules can lead to severe sewer backups, environmental harm, and significant fines from the City of Waltham's Board of Health and Inspectional Services Department.
 This guide outlines the essential knowledge for Waltham food service operators regarding grease trap cleaning, inspection schedules, legal codes, and best practices to keep your business running smoothly and in full compliance.